The Belvedere Hotel (Dublin)

 The Belvedere Hotel is a hotel located on Great Denmark Street in Dublin, Ireland.
 It operates primarily in three Georgian red-brick houses built in the 1770s, at 1-3 North Great George's Street, while the remainder of the property to the rear was constructed in the mid 2000s.

+Number 1 has served as the Belvedere hotel since around 1900.

+The hotel takes its name from nearby Belvedere House.